Lab Host Fellows Program

 What is the PEBC Lab Host Fellows Program?

 ‘Seeing is believing’ has been a tenet of the Public Education & Business Coalition (PEBC) since its founding and the work we do as an organization has always centered on what happens at the classroom level.
-Since 1983, we have provided professional learning for new and practicing educators focused on teaching for equity, agency and understanding.
-In our work, we strive to foster communities of practice that model the kind of inclusive, equitable learning experiences that we want all our students, especially those of color and multilingual learners, to experience in the classroom each day.
+For over four decades, we have provided professional learning for new and practicing educators focused on teaching for agency and understanding.
+In our work, we strive to foster communities of practice that model the kind of learning experiences that we want all our students to experience in the classroom each day.

-The common thread among PEBC Lab Host Fellows is that they have a desire to be part of a scholarly, collegial community committed to equity, as well as a strong commitment to ensuring all students achieve at high levels.
+The common thread among PEBC Lab Host Fellows is that they have a desire to be part of a scholarly, collegial community committed to ensuring all students achieve at high levels.
 Throughout the year-long process, Fellows maintain a reflective stance as they seek new learning, refine instructional decisions, and examine their impact on student achievement.
-Fellows read and apply research-based best practices described in the PEBC Instructional Framework to their work with students in their classroom and strive to actualize PEBC Equity Indicators.
+Fellows read and apply research-based best practices to their work to their classroom.
 Fellows are open to collaborate with colleagues and are willing to have colleagues observe their work with learners.

 Qualifications